ldups/developer-notebook/mlpack-notes.md

 ### **Scripts**
 #### *All commands run in Unix.
 On Windows, these commands work in WSL 2.*
 ### Preprocess
+Option 'is' can be used to ignore singletons (all bases at certain position are the same except for 1)

 Outline (runs from directory with matrix and path files):

 ```